-This vegetable lasagna with alfredo sauce is easy yet so good!
+This vegetable lasagna with white alfredo sauce is easy yet so good!
 With layers of vegetables, cheese and noodles, there’s a lot to love.

 What makes this easy vegetable lasagna?

 This vegetable lasagna gets rave reviews every time yet it’s so easy to make.
 The trick is using jarred alfredo sauce with added flavors like garlic and a yummy blend of veggies.

 So, then.
 What vegetables go in vegetable lasagna?

 You can truly use any vegetables in this veggie lasagna but my favorite blend is layers of:

 Fresh spinach leaves,

 Thinly sliced yellow squash,